tardate/LittleArduinoProjects/Kraft/Pollen8/README.md

 * 0.55mm copper wire - secondary structural elements
 * 0.2mm magnet wire - LED and power connections

 ## Putting it all Together

-The final step in construction was to assmble the individual LEDs with their current-limiting resistor. these are grounded on the wire frame and connected to the CD4017 outputs with magnet wire.
+The final step in construction was to assemble the individual LEDs with their current-limiting resistor. these are grounded on the wire frame and connected to the CD4017 outputs with magnet wire.
-This proved to be an extremely finnecky process to the point that I was cursing myself for deciding on such a construction.
+This proved to be an extremely finnicky process to the point that I was cursing myself for deciding on such a construction.
 The main problem is that soldering one connection can easily de-solder another if you are not careful!

 ![build_led_detail](./assets/build_led_detail.jpg?raw=true)